Duke Vin (1928–2012)

 The Tickler

-As a DJ, Duke Vin favoured r&b, ska, and reggae from the 50s, 60s and 70s.
+As a selector, Duke Vin favoured r&b, ska, rocksteady, and reggae from the 50s, 60s and 70s.
 He was said to have one of the best collections of Jamaican music in the world and was famous for having the sole original copy of “The Tickler” – a reggae tune produced by Derrick Harriott that was not released publicly until the 1990s.

-Dr Séculaire was honoured to host Duke Vin at theRight On all-nighter on 13th September, 2003 at the Thirteen club in Gerrard Street, Chinatown.
+Right On was honoured to host Duke Vin on 13th September, 2003 at the Thirteen club in Gerrard Street, Chinatown.
 At the time, this was a rare chance to hear the Duke play in a West End club on a Saturday night – just a stone’s throw from the location of The Flamingo where he performed in the 60s.